bepat/BA80-Keyboard-Emu/README.md

 Details on this can be found [here](doc/BA80-keyboard.md).

 # Hardware
-I used an Atmega8 as MCU, but you can use every other AVR which has a hardware USART (for the VDU side) and a hardware interrupt pin (for the PS2 side).
+I used an Atmel Atmega8 as MCU, but you can use every other AVR which has a hardware USART (for the VDU side) and a hardware interrupt pin (for the PS2 side).
 The assignment is done in the `config.h` file.